sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/populate-metrics-influxdb.md

 sensuctl check set-output-metric-handlers collect-metrics influx-db
 {{< /code >}}

-You should see a confirmation message:
+You should receive a confirmation message:

 {{< code shell >}}
 Updated
 {{< /code >}}

-To see the updated check resource definition, run:
+To review the updated check resource definition, run:

 {{< language-toggle >}}